KKKZOZ/6.824Labs/src/cmd.md

 TestPersistPartitionUnreliable3A
 TestPersistPartitionUnreliableLinearizable3A

-dstest -p 32 -n 20 -o run_logsA TestBasic3A TestSpeed3A TestConcurrent3A TestUnreliable3A TestUnreliableOneKey3A TestOnePartition3A TestManyPartitionsOneClient3A TestManyPartitionsManyClients3A TestPersistOneClient3A TestPersistConcurrent3A TestPersistConcurrentUnreliable3A TestPersistPartition3A TestPersistPartitionUnreliable3A TestPersistPartitionUnreliableLinearizable3A
+dstest -p 32 -n 20 -o run_logs3A TestBasic3A TestSpeed3A TestConcurrent3A TestUnreliable3A TestUnreliableOneKey3A TestOnePartition3A TestManyPartitionsOneClient3A TestManyPartitionsManyClients3A TestPersistOneClient3A TestPersistConcurrent3A TestPersistConcurrentUnreliable3A TestPersistPartition3A TestPersistPartitionUnreliable3A TestPersistPartitionUnreliableLinearizable3A

+dstest -p 32 -n 20 -o run_logs3A TestBasic3A TestConcurrent3A TestUnreliable3A TestUnreliableOneKey3A TestOnePartition3A TestManyPartitionsOneClient3A TestManyPartitionsManyClients3A TestPersistOneClient3A TestPersistConcurrent3A TestPersistConcurrentUnreliable3A TestPersistPartition3A TestPersistPartitionUnreliable3A TestPersistPartitionUnreliableLinearizable3A

+dstest -p 32 -n 200 -o run_logs3A TestBasic3A TestConcurrent3A TestUnreliable3A TestUnreliableOneKey3A TestOnePartition3A TestManyPartitionsOneClient3A TestManyPartitionsManyClients3A

+dstest -p 64 -n 200 -o run_logs3A TestPersistConcurrent3A TestPersistPartition3A

 ## 3B
 TestSnapshotRPC3B